 ・Additional disinfection function of hand dryers or other devices

 ・Sterilization of spore-forming bacteria and noroviruses

 ・Infection prevention for hospitals, airplanes, passenger ships, airports, food processing facilities, etc.

 The 222-nm ultraviolet irradiation device (SafeZone UVC®) uses a krypton chloride (KrCl) excimer lamp (maximum output wavelength: 222 nm) and a special filter to cut off dangerous wavelengths of 230 nm or longer.
 Light emitted from the device can penetrate and kill bacteria.
 Meanwhile, at the cellular level, the light does not penetrate into human cell nuclei, at the tissue level; light is absorbed by the stratum corneum of the skin and does not penetrate into epidermal cells.
 The SafeZone UVC device has been shown to dramatically reduce biological damage of human cells when compared to conventional ultraviolet lamps, while keeping the advantages of disinfection.

-The method of using light with wavelengths below 230nm to disinfect without skin and eye damage was discovered by a research team of Professor Brenner at the Radiological Research Laboratory at Columbia University.
+The method of using light with wavelengths below 230 nm to disinfect without skin and eye damage was discovered by a research team who agreed to work alongside Ushio.
 Ushio acquired a worldwide exclusive license for the method in March 2015.

-The method has been evaluated in animals by Professor Brenner’s group at Columbia University, Professor Nakane at Hirosaki University, and a group of Associate Professors under Doctor Hamblin at Harvard Medical School, the results demonstrated the bacterial reduction effects of the method and its safety.
+The method has been evaluated in animals by various institutions, including Professor Nakane at Hirosaki University, and a group of Associate Professors under Doctor Hamblin at Harvard Medical School; the results demonstrated the bacterial reduction effects of the method and its safety.
 At the National University of Singapore, a clinical study is ongoing to evaluate the efficacy of the method for disinfection of chronic wounds.